Fry, Headley, Neel & Rowles Family

 Vincent Fry of Rowan and Davidson Counties, North Carolina, owned land on the Uwharrie River near Johann Peter Fry's family.
 Vincent married Mary Snow, at a latter age than usual, but he made up for it in time.
 At about 86 years old his youngest child Kessiah was born, by his wife Matilda Padgett.
 After Matilda died he married again to widow Mary D. Bridewell.
-Our Mary Snow is not to be confused with a younger relative of the same name.
+Our Mary Snow is not to be confused with a second wife named Mary, or a younger relative of the same name.
 And also, do not confuse the Joseph Fry who was married in 1794 with our Joseph Vincent Fry.
 I have twelve Joseph Fry's on my gedcom, it was a common name.

 A Fry family history was written by Velva Davis, And another Fry history was written by, Nora Headley Bendon, my grandfather, Clyde Headley's sister.
 Nora was Vincent's g-great-granddaughter, and the grandmother of Gene Pursell the famous Irish Tenor of the Lawrence Welk TV show of the 1950's.
 Nora wrote that Vincent's name was Joseph and that he was a Shoemaker, born in England.
 Vincent's 1850 Census, however, states that he was born in North Carolina.
 His ancestors were probably from Pennsylvania like many ancestors of Carolinians.
 Vincent's had a grandson named Joseph Vincent Fry.
 Many Frys left the Franco/Swiss area and migrated through the British Isles.
 These families were known to give two or more children the same first name, but called them by their middle name.
 Eventually in America the first name was dropped in favor of the name they were known by, such as Vincent in this case.

 Peter Fry, son of Henry Fry and Anna Hirtzeller, of Swiss descent, arrived in Pennsylvania in 1685 on the Francis and Dorothy.
 He was a shoemaker and even married a woman named Schumacher (the boss's daughter,) whose surname came from her father's profession.
 Janet stated Peter died in Forsyth, North Carolina.
 This Peter was the brother of Henry Fry who married Anna Catherine Levering, and is probably related to Vincent.
 Vincent and an unknown Henry Fry are listed in the same area.
 But the Peter Fry who lived in Forysth County 1759 is claimed to be Peter Pelzer Fry who we are not related to, so our Peter Fry would have died before the 1759 Index.
 This Frey line is also of Swiss descent.
 The Henry whom Vincent lived near was a Baptist.
 The other Frys in the area were Moravians.
-I have not seen Vincent listed in a church so don't know what his was, but his son David was a Mormon from 1832 to the day he died.
+I have not seen Vincent listed in a church so don't know what his religion was, but his son David was a Mormon from 1832 to the day he died.

 I am a descendant of Vincent Fry through his eldest child David Fry.